OBSL vs LookML / Looker¶

 | REST API | Yes — first-party FastAPI service | Yes — Looker API (rich, mature, but proprietary) |

-| Arrow Flight SQL | Yes — gRPC server on port 8815 for BI tool connectivity (DBeaver, Tableau, Power BI via Arrow Flight SQL JDBC/ODBC) | No (Looker is the BI front-end itself) |
+| Arrow Flight SQL | Yes — gRPC server on port 8815 for BI tool connectivity (DBeaver, Tableau, Power BI via Arrow Flight SQL JDBC/ODBC).
+Multi-model addressing via the database gRPC header. |

 | JDBC | Yes — via Arrow Flight SQL JDBC driver | n/a (Looker is the BI tool) |